 Let’s not forget fixtures while we’re here too.
 Some small, some large, some have a dimmer switch whilst others glow for a while to mimic the moon when the lights go off.

-As for the heat bulb itself just about any 50w halogen spot bulb will do but as you always need more than one in your house for when one bulb burns out, this six pack from Amazon is good value and will fit the fixture mentioned above.
+As for the heat bulb itself the 75w flukers spot bulb will do nicely but don’t forget you always need more than one in your house for when one bulb burns out.

 Where does a chameleon’s heat lamp go?

 As it mimics the sun you need to place it above the chameleon but not just anywhere on the roof of the cage.

 The best place to put a heat lamp is on the roof and in one corner of it.
 This is because you need to give your chameleon a way to move out of the heat when it needs to.

 This creates what’s called a basking spot for your chameleon and is where they will spend the majority of their time during the day.
 So make sure you create a nice basking spot for them and for you to look at.

 Do this by placing a perch directly underneath it and maybe some foliage too so the chameleon feels a bit safer.
 Don’t put any laves directly underneath the bulb though as it can block heat from reaching your chameleon and will cause the leaves to dry out and whither.